charlie-volpe/base-web-project/README.md

 JS:
 * jquery-2.2.0.js is code from: https://jquery.com/ to add jQuery functionality to the project.
 * main.js is base code to use for basic Start() and Update() functions.
 Update() has deltaTime passed through.
-* base.js is base code to use for state mechanics.
-You can enter, exit, switch and update states.
+* state_enum.js is base code to use for state mechanics made with enum and functions.
-* base_fb.js is base code to use for state mechanics made based on feedback.
+* state_obj.js is base code to use for state mechanics made with objects. (@chris_deleon's feedback)
 * oops.js is base code for an object that shows construction and inheritance.
 * class.js is base code for a class that shows construction and inheritance.